 Ozzy Osbourne released “Perry Mason” in 1995, and it remains one of the standout songs from his later solo catalog.
 When Halestorm covered it, they brought the track into a sharper, more hard-rock-forward frame without stripping it of its swagger.
 That makes the song a strong fit for this list: a notable female-fronted band taking on a major rock name and doing it with conviction rather than nostalgia.

 What makes Halestorm’s version work is its physicality.
 The riff still drives the song, but the performance feels leaner, punchier, and more immediate.
-Lzzy Hale does not imitate Ozzy’s strange, eerie phrasing; she attacks the song from her own angle, which keeps the cover from turning into cosplay.
-It is not the most radical reinterpretation on this list, but it is a very effective one — and sometimes that directness is exactly what a great cover needs.
+Lzzy Hale does not imitate Ozzy’s eerie phrasing.
+She attacks the song from her own angle, which keeps the cover from sliding into cosplay.
+It is not the most radical reinterpretation on this list, but it is a very effective one, and sometimes that directness is exactly what a great cover needs.

 8. In This Moment – Call Me (Blondie cover)